byelipk/ubuntu_rails_postgres_setup/README.md

 ###Configure PostgreSQL

+As far as resolving the `PG::ConnectionBad` is concerned, there are two ways we can handle this.
+We can either modify a file in postgres' directory structure, or modify `database.yml` in the `config` folder in your rails app.
+The latter is considerably easier, so I will walk you through the more involved method and make a note at the bottom of this guide that walks you through the *easy* way.

-To get a clearer understanding, we are going to first modify a file within PostgreSQL's directory structure called `pg_hba.conf`, create a new `test_app` role within PostgreSQL, and then open up a file named `database.yml` in our application's `config` folder.
+Just to recap what we are about to do, we are going to

+* modify a file within PostgreSQL's directory structure called `pg_hba.conf`

+* create a new `test_app` role within PostgreSQL with the proper privilages

+* and then modify a file named `database.yml` in our application's `config` folder with our new login information

 First, you need to stop the rails server by pressing `CTRL-c`.